PreventionBy Mayo Clinic Staff

 - Electric razor or clipper.
 With the razor, avoid the closest shave setting and hold the razor or clipper slightly away from your skin.

 - Chemical hair remover.
-The chemicals may irritate your skin, so test on a small area first.
+The chemicals in hair-removing products (depilatories) may irritate your skin, so test on a small area first.